 - In the Marvel comics, The Transformers homeworld of Cybertron is said to have orbited Alpha Centuari before being knocked out of its orbit, placing it in a binary star system, but said stars are never actually seen at once.

-- Technically the Manticore system from Honor Harrington with Manticore and Sphinx orbiting Manticore-A while Gryphon orbits Manticore-B. However they are a what's called a distant binary with enough separation that Manticore-B would just be a very bright star in Manticore and Sphinx's night sky.
+- Technically the Manticore system, with Manticore and Sphinx orbiting Manticore-A while Gryphon orbits Manticore-B. However they are what's called a distant binary with enough separation that Manticore-B would just be a very bright star in the night skies of Manticore and Sphinx.

-- A similar situation (with only one habitable planet per sun) in the Pontifex system in the Talbot Cluster.
+- A similar situation (with only one habitable planet per sun) in the Nuncio system in the Talbott Cluster.
 These may actually be more realistic since current models suggest that telluric (rocky) planets can't form stable orbits in a binary system where the two stars are close enough to form a traditional two suns situation

 - Honor Harrington has a lot of binary star systems.
 Since it's not a visual medium, and there are rarely habitable planets orbiting both stars, it doesn't really matter much, though.